Best Natural Sources of Antioxidants for Your Dog

 Antioxidants are substances that may reduce the cellular damage done by free radicals in our bodies.
-Antioxidants have been recommended for allergies, skin diseases, eye diseases, respiratory and cardiac disease, as well as changes from aging.
+A lot of us are concerned about aging changes in our dogs and there is a lot of good research showing that antioxidants can slow down degenerative changes to a dog's DNA.
+Antioxidants have been recommended for allergies, skin diseases, eye diseases, respiratory and cardiac disease.

-There is a lot of ignorance about this subject for humans and when dealing with dogs the situation is even worse.
-So can you help your dog by giving antioxidants?
+There is a lot of ignorance about this subject for humans and dealing with the situation is even worse.
+You can make a difference by giving your dog antioxidants.
 Which ones should you be giving?

 Açai is a type of fruit found on a palm tree originally from the Amazon region.
 The berry has generated a lot of interest for several reasons and one of them is its antioxidant properties.
 The açai fruit contains beta-carotene, Vitamin C, and vitamin E: the berries are supposed to slow oxidation in the body and in that way prevent damage to cells.

 Açai does contain some theobromine.
 I searched in several languages but cannot find any sources with the exact amount.
 Are the potential benefits greater than the potential risks?
 I guess that depends on what and how you are using the fruit.
 If you have the product available, and your dog is at risk of cancer and arthritis, there are holistic veterinarians who believe in it and are using it in therapy.
 There have never been any reported cases of poisoning, and the ASPCA poison control center does not consider açai to be a threat in poisoning your dog.